pragyamittal0/21DaysOfCode/Day10/README.md

 1. You are given a base b.
 2. You are given two numbers n1 and n2 of base b.
 3. You are required to subtract n1 from n2 and print the value.

+###### Any Base Multiplication
+1. You are given a base b.
+2. You are given two numbers n1 and n2 of base b.
+3. You are required to multiply n1 and n2 and print the value.